johnjohnlin/GPGPU_Programming_2016S/README.md

 ## Lab 1
 Please make sure your version is ahead of d7f67fc.

+## Lab 2
+Please make sure your version is ahead of c45d96f.

 # 2016
 In principle we do not forbid you to peek the homework of 2016 , but keep in mind that we may renew the homework as the course progresses.